Kuba663/Kuba663/README.md

 I am currently working on an [OpenCL Abstraction/API for Cleanroom](https://github.com/CleanroomMC/Cleanroom/pull/587).

 I am currently learning OpenCL.
+I want to learn Zig.

 I do not use AI unless I am desperate and an esoteric error message/no error message occurs during a crash.